 Appeal to your target customer persona instead of trying to appeal to a broader audience, because as the saying goes, if you try to please everyone, you will please no one

-For more information on creating a target persona, see my article Your 72 Hour Small Business Saturday Marketing Plan.
+For more information on creating a target persona, see my article Small Business Saturday Ideas: A Plan Your Startup

 4. Define A Clear Value Proposition

 To see increasing conversion rates, what you do and what you offer should be obvious to whoever lands on your website.